About GrowIN

 Bronagh O'Kane

 Bronagh O’Kane returned to the family farm in County Tyrone after a career in the Royal Air Force.
-Since then, Bronagh has made it her mission to improve the financial resilience of the farm by restoring its soils.
-Bronagh has trialled a range of innovative techniques including the use of compost and worm castings to bring the soil back to life, reduce dependency on inputs and build livestock health.
-Bronagh was recently recognised as Farming Life’s Young Farmer of the Year in 2022.
+Since then, Bronagh has made it her mission to improve the farm's soil.
+Bronagh has trialled a range of innovative techniques including the use of worm castings to bring the soil back to life, reduce dependency on inputs and build livestock health.
+Bronagh was awarded Farming Life’s Young Farmer of the Year in 2022 and Runner-up Soil Farmer of the Year 2023.

 Will Frazer

-William runs a diversified rural business with his family on the River Maine outside Cullybackey, Northern Ireland.
+Will runs a diversified rural business with his family on the River Maine outside Cullybackey.
 The business had a long history in the linen industry but is now focused on the generation of renewable energy, farming and regenerating the old mill site as a hub for sustainable business.
-Previously, William worked at the National Farmers Union, Farmers Weekly and started his career at Forum for the Future developing advice on farming and climate change.
+Previously, Will worked at the National Farmers Union and the Farmers Weekly.
+He started his career at Forum for the Future developing advice on farming and climate change.

 -